 Online audiences tend not to read word for word.
 Instead, they scan subheads, links, and lists for information that applies specifically to them.
 Therefore, you should

-Place the key overall ideas first on each Web page.
-Then go into detail.
-Again, explain the most important details first.
+Identify the key overall ideas first on each web page; then go into detail.
+Again, explain the most important information first.

 This writing style is often called the inverted pyramid.
-It ensures that no matter where on the page users stop reading, they will have read the most important information.
+It ensures that no matter where on the page a user stops reading, they will have read the most important information.

 Subheads make text more readable and point readers to specific information.
-This means subheads should be used often (every 13 paragraphs), and they should be more specific than "Introduction" or "Project History."
+They should be used often (every 13 paragraphs), and should be more specific than "Introduction" or "Project History."
 Such generic subheads tell online readers little and encourage them to simply scan over the material.

 When possible, limit the content of main navigation pages (e.g., the home page) to what can appear on one screen.
 Content pages, such as those appearing in this e-pub, can run a bit longer, but it is still preferable to minimize scrolling.